Rural Housing Service, USDA.

 B. Proof of age document; and

 iii.
-For all other non-citizens:
+For all other noncitizens, the evidence consists of:

 A. A signed declaration of eligible immigration status;